 I consider myself as an explorer, seeking new ways of layering, swirling, forcing, bending, breaking and reusing surfaces.
 A conversation between elements of nature emerges from her practice: flora, fauna, rocks, and the tooled objects made by man are called to mind.
 In combining them, I forge a new perspective of these elements.

 There’s that sensation of falling for process, the chase of finding the unexpected and learning how it occurs.
-From that knowledge I attain, I makee intentional decisions regarding textural surfaces, glazes, slips and clay applications, truly changing the context of the piece from a study to a solution.
+From that knowledge I attain, I make intentional decisions regarding textural surfaces, glazes, slips and clay applications, truly changing the context of the piece from a study to a solution.
 I respond to changes and observe balance in my work, seeking to push an uneasy tension between materials and form.
-Each new sculpture is a moment, something new that has been achieved or understood, taking me further into my experience with ceramics.

-All photo credit goes to Michael James Bailey.
+All photo credit goes to Michael J. Bailey.